 I'm sorry I'm late.

 How to do this?

 Keep up the good work.

 Wag kang mahihiyang magtanong kung may tanong ka.

 Don't hesitate to ask if you have a question.

 Phrases for the Healthcare Field

 The following Tagalog phrases are useful for nurses, caregivers, and anyone working in healthcare.
-Whether you're a healthcare employee or the patient, these 17 commonly used phrases will help you communicate better in Tagalog.
+Whether you're a healthcare employee or a patient, these 17 commonly used phrases will help you communicate better in Tagalog.
 These phrases will help you better understand what's being said in a healthcare setting.

 Kukunin ko po ang taas at timbang niyo.